drakkan/sftpgo/scripts/README.md

 python sftpgo_api_cli.py [sub-command] --help
 ```

-Basically there is a subcommand for each REST API and a some global arguments:
+Basically there is a sub command for each REST API and the following global arguments:

  - `--debug`, default disabled, print useful debug info.
  - `--base-url`, default `http://127.0.0.1:8080`.
 Base URL for SFTPGo REST API
  - `--auth-type`, HTTP auth type.
 Supported HTTP auth type are `basic` and `digest`.
 Default none
  - `--auth-user`, user for HTTP authentication
  - `--auth-password`, password for HTTP authentication
- - `--secure`, disable to ignore verifying the SSL certificate.
-Default enabled
+ - `--insecure`, enable to ignore verifying the SSL certificate.
+Default disabled
+ - `--no-color`, disable color highligth for JSON responses.
+You need python pygments module 1.5 or above for this to work.
+Default disabled if pygments is found, enabled if not found

 For each subcommand `--help` shows the available arguments, try for example: